Things to Do at Christmas & Holidays

-Get in your car, tune into the radio station that will play the music, and drive through this awesome spectacular Christmas light show.
+Get in your car, tune into the radio station that will play the music, and drive through this awesome spectacular Christmas and Holiday light show.
 Great for staying warm, families, relaxing and getting into the Christmas spirit.
 Note: Due to popularity, it can be a long wait, you will be in the car for a couple hours.
 Plan accordingly!

 4.)
 Get A Cozy Cabin, Gatlinburg

 If you do nothing else, it is worth it to book early and get a cabin to stay in at this time of year.
 Just being in the Smoky Mountains at Christmastime is magical enough.
 Be sure you check out the secrets to getting the best cabin as you browse through the thousands of cabin listings.
 Wouldn't you love to have dinner with your loved ones as a warm fire burns in the fireplace, and a beautiful view and a porch to watch the snow on?
 Also check out Large Cabins, Small Cabins, Cabins with Indoor Pools and Cabins with Elevators.

 5.)
 Dolly's Stampede Christmas Show, 3849 Parkway, Pigeon Forge

 A tradition some families refuse to miss!
 Especially loved by Dolly fans and horse lovers, this is a great show.